Woman could be sentenced to no prison time in texting-suicide case

 In another, when Roy seemed to pause about taking his life, she wrote, "You're so hesitant because you keep over thinking it and keep pushing it off.
 You just need to do it, Conrad.
 The more you push it off, the more it will eat at you.
 You're ready and prepared."

+Bozzi called this Carter's "sick plan."
+She said texts to Roy's mother and sister and postings to social media after his death was "very, very sick."
+She disputed the defense's reasoning that Roy was inevitably going to kill himself with or without Carter's encouragement.

+"Although he battled depression he was working towards getting through it.
+There was light at the end of the tunnel but she snuffed it out.
+I believe with my whole heart that he’d still be with us today if it weren’t for her," Bozzi wrote.

-The defense has not publicly stated whether or not Carter will appeal the decision, but Nancy Gertner, a retired federal judge, said Bristol County Juvenile Court Judge Lawrence Moniz could potentially avoid the appeal entirely with a lenient sentence.
+The defense has not publicly stated whether or not Carter will appeal the decision, but Nancy Gertner, a retired federal judge, said Moniz could potentially avoid the appeal entirely with a lenient sentence.

 “Whether she appeals will depend on what she gets.
 She could get probation to 20 years.
 Manslaughter across the country is a unique kind of crime. … My idea would be if she doesn’t get any time, she wouldn’t appeal,” Gertner said.